Skip to main content

 HOUSE 39, COLLEGE

 Róisín is an Assistant Professor of EU and International Law and a practicing barrister.
-Róisín is a graduate of the LLB and PhD programmes at TCD, The Honorable Society of Kings Inns, the Institut d'études politiques de Paris and Georgetown Law.
+Róisín is a graduate of the LLB and PhD programmes at TCD, as well as The Honorable Society of Kings Inns, the Institut d'études politiques de Paris and Georgetown Law.
 Prior to joining TCD Róisín was an Assistant Professor at Maynooth University (2019-2020) and at Dublin City University (2020-2023).
-Róisín is currently the Deputy Director of the Trinity Centre for Constitutional Law and Governance, and is Director and principal investigator for "DEMCONEX" The Jean Monnet Centre for Excellence in Freedom of Expression and Democratic Resilience in Europe's Digital Age which will run from 2025-2028.
+Róisín is currently the Deputy Director of the Trinity Centre for Constitutional Law, and is Director and principal investigator for "DEMCONEX" The Jean Monnet Centre for Excellence in Freedom of Expression and Democratic Resilience in Europe's Digital Age which will run from 2025-2028.
 She is the author of `Privacy Law in Ireland (Bloomsbury, 2023), `Law in Irish Literature' (Edinburgh University Press, 2026) and is the co-author of the forthcoming 'The Data Protection Acts and the GDPR: A Commentary' (Bloomsbury, 2026).
 Róisín has also co-edited the volumes 'Critical Reflections on the EU's Data Protection Regime' (Hart, 2024) and 'Data Protection After Brexit: Reflections from the UK and Ireland' (Hart, 2023).
-Róisín researches and works on EU law (with a particular focus on privacy and data protection law and EU constitutionalism), minority language rights, and law and the humanities.
-Her research has been cited by the House of Lords Public Services Committee report "Interpreting and language services in the courts" and by the Irish Supreme Court in Hyland v Commission of An Garda Síochána [2025] IESC 43.
-Róisín's research has been funded by Erasmus+, The Irish Research Council, The Economic and Social Research Council (ESRC), and The Arts and Humanities Research Council.
+Róisín researches and works on EU law (with a particular focus on privacy/data protection and EU constitutionalism), and law and language.
+Her research on language rights has been cited by the House of Lords Public Services Committee report "Interpreting and language services in the courts" and her work on the right to privacy has been relied on by the Irish Supreme Court in Hyland v Commission of An Garda Síochána [2025] IESC 43.
+Róisín's research has been funded by Erasmus+, The Irish Research Council (now Research Ireland), The Economic and Social Research Council (ESRC), and The Arts and Humanities Research Council (AHRC).
 She has also received smaller grants from the SLSA and SLS.
-Róisín welcomes expressions of interest from prospective PhD students and post-doctoral researchers whose research is focused on: (i) privacy and/or data protection law (ii) EU constitutionalism (iii) Political Economy approaches to EU law (iv) the intersection of fundamental / human rights and digital technologies (v) language rights / law and language (vi) the intersections of law and humanities with a particular focus on: law and history / law and literature / law and culture PhD or postdoctoral students interested in working with Dr Costello should (in general) have a jurisdictional focus on: Europe (including EU Member States), Ireland, or common law jurisdictions or should be working on comparative research drawing in whole or in part on these jurisdictions.
+Róisín welcomes expressions of interest from prospective PhD students and post-doctoral researchers whose research is focused on: (i) privacy and/or data protection law (ii) EU constitutionalism (iii) Political Economy approaches to EU law (iv) the intersection of fundamental / human rights and digital technologies (v) language rights / law and language (vi) the intersections of law and humanities with a particular focus on: law and history / law and literature / law and culture PhD or postdoctoral students interested in working with Dr Costello should meet the requirements for admission to the Law School's PhD programme and (in general) should have a jurisdictional focus on: Europe (including EU Member States), Ireland, or common law jurisdictions or should be working on comparative research drawing in whole or in part on these jurisdictions.
+Róisín's preference is that students have an LL.M. or a Masters degree in a discipline relevant to their proposed area of study.
+Candidates who do not have a Masters qualification should have a first class honours undergraduate degree (or equivalent mark from the awarding institution) and evidence of ability to conduct independent research.

 data privacy Data Protection Law EU Law Governance, Human Rights, European Union Law International Law law and technology Public International Law Sociolegal Studies